CarlosVanzego/configure-ad/README.md

 </p>
 <br />

-By following these four paragraphs of steps, you can successfully configure Active Directory within Azure VMs
+By following these four steps, you can successfully configure Active Directory within Azure VMs.